Published in Mint on 31st July 2017. Written by Abhishek Bondia

 —Shashi Bhushan M N

 The insurance regulator has established forums by virtue of which consumers can lodge their complaint.

 First, if you had made a written request for cancellation of the policy within the free-look period, then the insurer cannot deny this right to you.
 Second, if they had provided any assurance to you in writing or verbal, which is supported by evidence, then your stand can still be vindicated.

 Can I have two life insurance policies from two different insurance companies?
-And, can claims be made and settled from both the companies or from one company only?
-Let’s say I have a life insurance from one, with risk cover of Rs10 lakh and I want to buy a term life insurance plan with risk cover of Rs1 crore from different company.
+And, can claims be made and settled from both companies or from one company only?
+Let’s say I have life insurance from one, with a risk cover of Rs10 lakh and I want to buy a term life insurance plan with a risk cover of Rs1 crore from a different company.
 Then, can the beneficiaries claim from both companies?
 Can you refer me to any rules or government notifications in this regard?

-Life insurance policies are fixed benefit and not indemnity policies.
-Under a fixed benefit policy, the obligation of the insurer is to pay a pre-fixed amount on happening of the insured event.
+Life insurance policies are fixed benefits and not indemnity policies.
+Under a fixed benefit policy, the obligation of the insurer is to pay a pre-fixed amount on the happening of the insured event.
 The underlying loss of the insured does not determine the claim amount.
 So, if you have two life insurance policies, you will be able to make a claim under both.
-Under the indemnity insurances such as Mediclaim insurance, the insurer will only reimburse the loss incurred by the insured.
+Under indemnity insurance such as Mediclaim insurance, the insurer will only reimburse the loss incurred by the insured.
 The principle of indemnity does not allow profit-making from an insured loss.
 So, if an insured has two policies, both policies contribute to the loss.
 To ensure this, a contribution clause’ is added to most indemnity policies.
-This allows insurers to share the loss in same proportion.
+This allows insurers to share the loss in the same proportion.